Swaptoshi/swaptoshi-docs/content/introduction/interoperability.md

   </TabItem>
 </Tabs>

-You can then insert this value into your node's `config.json` file under `system > inclusionProofKeys` as follows:
+You can then insert this value into your Klayr node's `config.json` file under `system > inclusionProofKeys` as follows:

 ```json
 {